jasonberrytn/configure-active-directory/README.md

 <img src="https://i.imgur.com/fmr2l9S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create a password for Directory Service Restoration Mode (DSRM)-->Click Next until the domain controller finishes installing.
-It will automatically reboot, and you will need to log in with your domain name/username and password as the server has been promoted to a domain controller.
+It will automatically reboot, and you will need to log in with your domain name\username and password as the server has been promoted to a domain controller.
 </p>
 <br />